Journalists at Risk as Media Freedom Declines in Former Yugoslavia

 Reporters Without Border’s data shows that joining the E.U. isn’t the only solution to raise the grade.
 While E.U. member Slovenia constantly scores better than the rest, the state placing second is not fellow member state Croatia, as would be expected, but Bosnia & Herzegovina.
 This country hasn’t even made the list for candidacy, but its potential has been recognized.

 The 2018 Nations in Transit report by Freedom House stated that the media environment in Slovenia has been relatively good, “compared with the worsening situation for journalists and of the press in the region.”
-However, outlets are to great extent owned by corrupt politicians and oligarchs, which makes the media less varied and fuels self-censorship among journalists.
+However, outlets are to a great extent owned by corrupt politicians and oligarchs, which makes the media less varied and fuels self-censorship among journalists.

 The report indicated this as general problems in the region, together with economic pressure, continuing interference of politicians, violent attacks, and threats to journalists.